 I am often asked what camera gear I use.
 Deciding which camera to buy can be a daunting task.
-Fortunately I did not have to go through the dilemma of choosing a camera or a brand.
-Instead the decision had come to me!
+Fortunately, I did not have to go through the dilemma of choosing a camera or a brand.
+Instead, the decision had come to me!

-On many occasions on my travels the big DSLR bodies and lenses tend to stand out and draw unnecessary attention to myself when trying to do street photography.
+On many occasions on my travels, the big DSLR bodies and lenses tend to stand out and draw unnecessary attention to myself when trying to do street photography.
 This invariably results in images that seem to be contrived.
-In an effort to blend in with the crowd I have recently started using a small compact camera – Canon G5X which has many features which I have in my DSLR but is much smaller.
+In an effort to blend in with the crowd I have recently started using a small compact camera – Canon G5X which has many features that I have in my DSLR but is much smaller.
 It includes a 24-70mm F1.8-2.8 lens and a versatile screen that be angled in any direction for some candid shooting.

 Going forward I would someday like to experiment with medium format cameras such as the Pentax 645Z or the Hasselblad X1D.
-However it is increasing likely that I will have Canon 5D MK IV.
-It seems to offer everything a photographer would want to have in a camera.

 “Change your lens, change your story”

-On most of my trips I tend to carry various filters, especially the 6 and 10 stop ND filters and the Circular polarizer.
+On most of my trips, I tend to carry various filters, especially the 6 and 10 stop ND filters and the Circular polarizer.
 They are necessary for that blurry water shots.
 A sturdy tripod, the Manfrotto 190XProB with Manfrotto 460MG head completes the lineup.